Buy Tickets to Italian Museums

 Papal Audience Tickets, Rome

 Papal Audience Tickets, RomeEvery Wednesday morning that the Pope is in residence in Rome, he addresses and blesses his many international visitors: in Piazza San Pietro on warmer days and inside the Sala Nervi during the winter.
-Join other pilgrims to see and hear the leader of the Catholic Church.
+Join a multilingual tour group with pickup from your hotel to see and hear the leader of the Catholic Church.
 Catholic or not, you'll find a Papal Audience a very special and memorable experience.